NAVAL HOURGLASS

-Hourglasses were also widely used in navigation to be able to approximately calculate the length of the ship at a given time, until the beginning of the 19th century, when the first chronometers adapted for maritime navigation appeared.
+Naval Hourglass.
+Hourglasses were also widely used in navigation to be able to calculate in an approximate way the longitude in which the ship was at a given time, until the beginning of the 19th century, when the first chronometers adapted for maritime navigation appeared.

-These hourglasses used to be half an hour and there was always a sailor in charge of turning them around making the corresponding note, in this way and taking into account the time of departure, they could calculate very approximately where they were on the route. .
+These hourglasses used to last half an hour and there was always a sailor in charge of turning them over making the corresponding note, in this way and taking into account the time of departure, they could calculate in a very approximate way where they were on the route.

-What they did was first place themselves at the latitude of the port of arrival, for this they used instruments such as the crossbow, the Davis quadrant, the astrolabe or the sextant, which offered a certain precision and then, with the help of the bulb, they could calculate the navigation time and therefore the approximate date of arrival.
+What they did first of all, was to position themselves in the latitude of the port of arrival, for this they already used instruments such as the cross-window, the Davis quadrant, the astrolabe or the sextant, which offered a certain precision and then with the help of the ampoule they could calculate the navigation time and, therefore, the approximate date of arrival.

-It is accompanied by a small booklet with a brief overview of the history of hourglasses.
+It is accompanied by a small brochure with a brief overview of the history of hourglasses.

 Naval 15 (approximate duration 15′)